Unity's IPO: What are the customer analytics of a game engine?

 Unfortunately, we run into another problem with Unity’s disclosure: despite being around since 2004, there is no pre-2018 annual revenue disclosed!

 The reason for the lack of disclosure is because Unity is classified as an “Emerging Growth Company”, which allows it to disclose a minimum of just two years of financial reporting versus the typical five years, along with other reduced requirements.

 From some other line items I was able to back out 2017 revenue of $290 million, but it is not possible to go back any further than that.

 Putting all of this together, the x-axis shrinks to 2017 onward, but we can still add pre-2016 cohort revenue to the C3 chart resulting in a more complete picture:

 This chart, along with other disclosures, allows for further analysis and insights.

 Pre-2016 cohort revenue comprised exactly 50% of total revenue in 2019.
-This is healthy given the company has been around for so long.
-Importantly, this means that Unity has many customers that continue to be active after numerous years.
+This is reasonable given the company has been around for so long.
+Importantly, this means that Unity has many customers that have been with it for many years.

 For recent cohorts, customer spend over time looks like this: